pippim/pippim.github.io/index.md

 from a collection of website designs called themes.
 Then type your information into markdown files.

 GitHub Pages is free.
-You can update your website from a MAC, a PC running Windows or Linux, and even from your cell phone.
+Change your website from a MAC, a PC running Windows or Linux, and even from your cell phone.

 ## **TL;DR**